 Often overlooked in marketing decisions (especially by smaller brands) is the aspect of who’s got the power.

-Think about Allstates marketing messages.
+Think about marketing messages from Allstate Insurance.
 What it doesn’t say is pay us lots of money, for years and years and perhaps we’ll decide to give you some money back if we approve your claim.
 Instead it says hey…”You’re In Good Hands With Allstate”.
 It flips the power dynamic by saying to consumers you have the power to choose to do business with us, and if you do we’ll take care of you.

 That’s a lot different than the implied marketing messages from BMW, vintage cigarette ads, and many luxury brands.
 The suggestion from BMW is that getting behind the wheel of the “the ultimate driving machine” will bestow the cars power upon you.
 If you smoked Marlboro’s you’d be suave, debonair, and powerful like the Malboro Man.
 And, the implied message of many luxury brands is to give you power over others.

 And let’s not forget about the most famous of all television ads.
 Apples 1984 which suggest that Apple users had the power to break the power of those in authority.
 The implied message here is that Apple users were freedom seekers, rebel rousers, and people who “Think Different”.

 Microsoft and Bell Telephone once wielded the rods of authority as a monopoly powers.
 The message to both their users and partners was that “We know we hold the power cards, and you’ll do what we say.”
 Admittedly there are many consumers that respond well to such power brokering as it lightens decision making and eliminates the responsibility for poor decisions.
 If you have no choice, then when something goes wrong it can’t possibly be your fault.